1 Bg 9-1972: The Most Confidential Knowledge

 142

-> cosmic manifestation are completely dependent on the
+> cosmic manifestation is completely dependant on the

 > supreme will of the Personality of Godhead.
 "At the end of